top of page

 I am captivated by the layers that abstraction contains, and how you can peel back each one to reveal something deep, meaningful, and sometimes incredibly personal.
 Using upcycled materials in my visual art, I love to re-invent everyday items and scrap paper and turn it into something visceral that evokes overwhelming amounts of emotional depth.

 I also tend to gravitate towards the mystical in my illustration work, as well as the inexplainable spiritual and natural phenomena encountered in every nook and cranny of daily life.
-I am drawn to themes like finding hope in the dark, and looking for beauty even when our vision is unwillingly blurred by trauma, injustice, and emotional turmoil.
+I am drawn to themes like finding hope in the dark-- looking for beauty even when our vision is unwillingly blurred by trauma, injustice, and emotional turmoil.

 In a way, I want the stylistic elements of my work to tell a story through the chaotic and unstructured nature of my work.
 While that narrative may vary from person to person depending on independent life experiences, I want to immerse you into a very specific world that is reminiscent of an attempt to move through our current societal structures.